HL7/fhir-shorthand/input/pagecontent/reference.md

 **Examples:**

-* Define the content of the systolicBP and diastolicBP slices:
+* Constrain the content of the systolicBP and diastolicBP slices:

   ```
   * component[systolicBP].code = LNC#8480-6 // Systolic blood pressure